-A provision of £981k has been made at 31 July 2016 (2015 - £923k) for the present value of the estimated future deficit funding element of the contributions payable under this agreement.
+A provision of £737k has been included in the financial statements as at 31 July 2017 (2016 - £981) for the present value of the estimated future deficit funding element of the contributions payable under this recovery plan agreement.
 In determining the level of this provision it has been assumed that the College will continue to have a constant level of employee participation in this scheme and that the relevant earnings of these employees will increase in line with the actuary's projected long-term salary rate increases.